John117mc/john117mc/README.md

 ### João Vitor 👋

-## I'm a student who wants to become a data scientist and loves leveraging data-driven solutions that impact business and society!
+## I'm a student who wants to become a programmer and loves leveraging data-driven solutions that impact business and society!

 - 📚 I'm working to become a Data Scientist
 - 📈 I’m constantly learning and Improving my skills